dippindots/Object-Oriented-Language-Comparison/Comparison.md

 6. **Memory management and garbage collection: How is memory management and garbage collection handled?**

+   Memory management is the process of allocating new objects and removing unused objects to make space for those new object allocations.

+* ### Java
+  #### The Heap and the Nursery

+  Java objects reside in an area called the _heap_.
+The _heap_ is created when the JVM starts up and may increase or decrease in size while the application runs.
+When the _heap_ becomes full, _garbage_ is collected.
+During the _garbage collection_ objects that are no longer used are cleared, thus making space for new objects.
+  The _heap_ is sometimes divided into two areas (or generations) called the _nursery_ (or young space) and the old space.
+The _nursery_ is a part of the _heap_ reserved for allocation of new objects.
+When the _nursery_ becomes full, garbage is collected by running a special young collection, where all objects that have lived long enough in the nursery are promoted (moved) to the old space, thus freeing up the nursery for more object allocation.
+When the old space becomes full garbage is collected there, a process called an old collection.
+  The reasoning behind a nursery is that most objects are temporary and short lived.
+A young collection is designed to be swift at finding newly allocated objects that are still alive and moving them away from the nursery.
+Typically, a young collection frees a given amount of memory much faster than an old collection or a garbage collection of a single-generational heap (a heap without a nursery).

 7. Interfaces/protocols/?: How do interfaces/protocols/etc work?
 8. Functional features: What functional features are supported and how do they work? (lambdas, closures, etc)
 9. Reflection: What reflection abilities are supported?